chrisosaurus/icarus/docs/reference.md

 Some food for further thought

 * I quite like the idea of of the mutability contract where both caller and function have to explicitly agree on mutability of arguments
-* I am not quite sure about mutability of values

 One possible consideration is to make it illegal to pass a mutable and immutable reference